knightsUCF/SpaceGame/architecture/architecture.md

+# 10 / 7 / 19

+We moved and segragated functionality by type, so now we have smaller files, which are easier to understand such as WaveSpawner.cs, which used to be in Game.cs.

+Game.cs was a convoluted piece of code, so we parted out all the functions by type, such as Score.cs, WaveSpawner.cs, InputManager.cs, and etc.

+When we get the Player code, we will also want to do that, namely with InputManager.cs, where we will get the RT XBox controller input.

+So, what is up next?

+* Finishing cleaning the game class

+* Clean the rest of the code

+* Begin assembling in the compiler

+* Arrive at a clean foundation

 # Intro

 Here we will breakdown the game architecture, just the important parts to keep an overview of the codebase, and to prevent from things getting out of hand.